-Robert Martin has over twenty four years experience of practical copyright law – a knowledge not gained from text books, but during the course of a series of high profile legal actions.
+Robert Martin, our legal specialist, has over twenty four years experience of practical copyright law – a knowledge not gained from text books, but during the course of a series of high profile legal actions.
 Over this period of time he has built up a network of key business partners in the legal, financial and entertainment industry and he is able to advise on all aspects of this particular field.

 Copyright law is complicated and there are a large number of areas where proper advice can greatly benefit the client and assist in the proper maximization of the financial benefit of the client’s work – whether it be music, publishing or artistic works.

 Below is an excerpt from the introduction to Robert’s book on the subject “Copyright Law In Practice – four case studies”